Global Head of TMC

 He also has extensive experience in other regulated network sectors, such as postal and other utilities, as well as in general commercial, corporate, and financial matters.

 Chris works with an extensive range of clients in the global telecommunications industry.
-He has been recognised in The International Who's Who of Telecoms & Media Lawyers 2014 as a "Most Highly Regarded Individual" in which he is described as "exceptionally bright", and boasts an "amazingly international practice".
+He has been recognised in The International Who's Who of Telecoms & Media Lawyers for 2016 as one of only three "Thought Leaders" for Telecoms & Media across the EMEA in which he is described as "exceptionally bright" and "technically excellent", and boasts an "amazingly international practice".

 He has a strong interest in the Middle East, having lived in Iran for a number of years, and has developed a global practice with approximately half of his clients based outside the UK.